RedPointGlobal/redpoint-rpi/docs/readme-terraform.md

 Each module creates:

-1. **Identity** — A cloud identity (Managed Identity / IAM Role / GCP Service Account) configured for Kubernetes workload identity federation
+1. **Identity:** A cloud identity (Managed Identity / IAM Role / GCP Service Account) configured for Kubernetes workload identity federation
-2. **Database** — An operational database (Azure SQL / RDS SQL Server / Cloud SQL) with two databases: `Pulse` and `Pulse_Logging`
+2. **Database:** An operational database (Azure SQL / RDS SQL Server / Cloud SQL) with two databases: `Pulse` and `Pulse_Logging`
-3. **Secrets** (optional) — A cloud secrets store (Key Vault / Secrets Manager / Secret Manager) when `enable_keyvault` / `enable_secrets_manager` / `enable_secret_manager` is set
+3. **Secrets** (optional): A cloud secrets store (Key Vault / Secrets Manager / Secret Manager) when `enable_keyvault` / `enable_secrets_manager` / `enable_secret_manager` is set
-4. **Helm Values** — A generated `rpi-values.yaml` file with all connection details populated from Terraform outputs
+4. **Helm Values:** A generated `rpi-values.yaml` file with all connection details populated from Terraform outputs

 ## Generated Values File

-The generated file is minimal — it contains only the values derived from provisioned resources.
+The generated file is minimal.
+It contains only the values derived from provisioned resources.
 You can extend it by merging with additional overrides:

 ```hcl
 resource "helm_release" "rpi" {